Product Security

 Security Incident Management

 Incident management responsibilities and procedures which cover all TetraScience services must be established and documented.
 These Incident Management Practices and Procedures are to ensure incidents can be resolved as quickly as possible, and business impacts are minimized.
-All third parties upon which TetraScience is dependent for the delivery of services and business continuity (e.g. cloud service providers) must have acceptable incident management procedures in place.
-At a minimum, the incident management procedures should include:
+All third parties upon which TetraScience is dependent for the delivery of services and business continuity (for example, cloud service providers) must have acceptable incident management procedures in place.
+At a minimum, the incident management procedures should include the following:

 • A notification process